Partners for Postsecondary Success

 Our Framework

 There’s a science behind student success, and at All In we follow a proven system that dramatically improves college readiness and college completion.
 Our framework is an adaptation from the Gates Foundation’s System for Student Success Model.
-Its multiphase implementation includes the gathering of student data, student engagement activities, collaborative work from faculty, administration and trustees and an emphasis on community partnerships and employment opportunities.
+Its multiphase implementation includes the gathering of student data; student engagement activities; collaborative work with faculty, administration and trustees; and an emphasis on community partnerships and career pathways to employment opportunities.

 • 1